WadadParker/Do-you-know-me-CLI-Quiz-App/README.md

-# Do you Know me CLI Quiz APp
+# Do you Know me CLI Quiz App

 - A CLI app which asks 5 basic questions about me.
 You score a point for every correct answer.
 I have displayed the answers as well.
 - This app is made using replit